LNTUORG/Index/README.md

 ## Our wishes

 Traditionally, the mode of a Chinese community is a big boss and a lot of silly B users.
-The boss just like a god, nothing is impossible, was responsible for other users everything, and be satisfied by the praise from those guy.
+The boss just like a god, nothing is impossible, was responsible for other users everything, and be satisfied by the praise from those guys.

-So, the wall was born, you can see the words like 'Annex replies visible' 'This topic is not open to your user group' anywhere.
+Here, the wall was born, you can see the words like 'Annex replies visible' 'This topic is not open to your user group' anywhere.
 Once a forum got a boss, the forum wins.

 We're going to breake this gold rule.

 If you are neither a creator nor a designer, please press Ctrl+F4 or Command+Q, this community may not suitable for you.

-Let's make ourself better by talking with excellent people.
+Let's make ourself better by chatting with excellent people.